gauri0917/HackerCamp-Summer-2018-Submission---Analytics/README.md

 Tools Used:
 * python 3.6
 * pandas module
-* re module
-* itertools module
+* numpy module

 # File Descriptions:

 * suffixes.txt: contains list of suffixes
 * prefixes.txt: contains list of prefixes
+* unique_first_suffix: contains list of unique first names that have suffix
-* compound_prefixes: contains list of compound prefixes
+* unique_last_suffix: contains list of unique last names that have suffix
+* clean.py: clean the data by removing common prefix/sufix
-* name_parser.py: helps in name parsing like splitting name into 4 parts prefix, first part, last part, suffix and other utility functions
+* unique.py: helps in creating the list of unique first and last name with suffix
-* similarity_evaluation.py: contains implementation of similarity function
+* replacement.py: replaces the name with suffix with suitable name
 * main.py: implements the functionality of reading the file and performing deduplication
 * Deduplication Problem - Sample Dataset.csv: input dataset provided by innovaccer.
 I have added few more entries to test my algorithm
 * Output.csv: contains the output of the algorithm.